 By choosing a licensed contractor, the threat of reporting problems to licensing authorities represents one form of leverage for resolving disputes.
 And because you have taken care to choose a licensed contractor, authorities might feel you deserve their help.
 Perhaps most important, if you use unlicensed contractors, you become your own de facto general contractor and are responsible for correcting defective work uncovered by inspections—and possibly responsible for injuries suffered on the jobsite.

-Ask any contractor you are seriously considering for proof of a valid license; then verify it by checking the Department of Commerce website.
+Ask any contractor you are seriously considering for proof of a valid license; then verify by checking the Contractors State License Board (CSLB) website.

 Any company performing work in your home should carry two types of insurance: liability and workers’ compensation.
 The former compensates you if equipment crashes through your roof; the latter covers workers injured in the crash.